-The 10 best USB-C smartphone accessories
+Best USB-C phone accessories 2022: add-ons for your USB-C phone | Stuff

-Yes, having been around in some form or other since the '90s, the humble Universal Serial Bus has undergone a transformation in the past year or two.
+USB is dead!
+Long live… USB-C!
+Yes, having been around in some form or other since the ’90s, the humble Universal Serial Bus has undergone a transformation in the past few years.
+Here’s our guide to the best USB-C phone accessories.

-Where once you had microUSB and Mini USB and Pixie USB (OK, not the last one), we now increasingly have one type of connector.
-It's in many of the best new smartphones, it's in all of Apple's latest MacBooks and it's clearly here to stay.
+Where once you had microUSB and Mini USB and Pixie USB (OK, not the last one), we now increasingly have one type of connector – USB-C. It’s in most smartphones and laptops.

 Great!
-But if your smartphone comes with USB-C, what else can you do with it beyond charging?
-Loads, actually: we've rounded up 10 of the best USB-C accessories that you can stick in your mobile today.
+But what else can you do with USB-C beyond charging?
+Loads, actually: we’ve rounded up 10 of the best USB-C accessories that you can stick in your mobile today.

-Kidigi Universal USB-C Desktop Charging Dock (£25)
+Universal USB-C Desktop Charging Dock

-OK, so you can buy microUSB docks that'll do roughly the same thing, but there's something symbolically satisfying about a phone plinth that'll take any USB-C-equipped device.
+There’s something symbolically satisfying about a phone plinth that’ll take any USB-C-equipped device.

-Thankfully, this universal dock from Kidigi is more than just a pretty podium for your new flagship: it'll let you charge and sync your smartphone simultaneously, making use of USB-C's speedy data and power transfer rates.
+Thankfully, this universal dock is more than just a pretty podium for your new flagship: it’ll let you charge and sync your smartphone simultaneously, making use of USB-C’s speedy data and power transfer rates.

 It’ll fit pretty much everything, too, thanks to a height-adjustable connector.
 Really, though, it’s best for sticking on the desk to show off your shiny baby.